cpetrich/counterfeit_DS18B20/README.md

 2. It is a fake if ``<byte 6> == 0`` or ``<byte 6> > 0x10`` in the scratchpad register, or if the following scratchpad register relationship applies after **any** *successful* temperature conversion: ``(<byte 0> + <byte 6>) & 0x0f != 0`` (*12-bit mode*) \[3,5\].
 3. It is a fake if the chip returns data to simple queries of undocumented function codes other than 0x68 and 0x93 \[4,5\]. (*As of writing (2019), this can actually be simplified to: it is a fake if the return value to sending code 0x68 is ``0xff`` \[5\].*)

+In addition to obvious implementation differences such as those listed above under (I) and (II), there are also side-channel data that can be used to separate implementations.
+For example, the time reported for a 12 bit-temperature conversion (as determined by polling for completion after function code 0x44 at room temperature) is characteristic for individual chips (reproducible to much better than 1% at constant temperature) and falls within distinct ranges determined by the circuit's internals \[5\]:
+* 11 ms: Family D2
+* 30 ms: Family C
+* 490-550 ms: Family D1
+* 590-610 ms: Family A
+* 610-730 ms: Family B

+Hence, there will be some edge cases between Families A and B, but simply measuring the time used for temperature conversion will often be sufficient to determine if a sensor is counterfeit.

 Alternatively,
 * It is a fake if the date--batch combination printed on the case of the sensor is not in the Maxim database (need to ask Maxim tech support to find out).